Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ### Other/Trivia

-* Sprinklekits have an anomalous throat/esophagus that functions even without the presence of organs, leading to an “End” that seems to disintegrate food particles into magic.
 * All senses of a sprinklekit improve with age, and never dampen down until late adulthood.
 Even then, a healthy elder sprinklekit's body is still above an adolescent at its weakest.
 * Biologically, male and female sprinklekits have no difference in strength or intelligence, only reproductive organs.
 * Sprinklekits feel pain much less than other species, but are much more sensitive to pleasure in distict areas (Such as the back of the ears, cheeks, or the underside of their neck).
 These distinct sensitive areas originate from their ancestors.